EURODEO/e-soh-technical-architecture/README.md

 On top is the data consumer who is interested in the real-time weather observations.
 The data consumer can get the data in two ways:
 1. Via the WIS2 Shared services.
 The WIS2.0 shared services will replace the GTS.
 In the future the user will be able to retrieve observation data directly from the E-SOH instances (if the local instance allow this).
 The WIS2.0 shared services will also provide BUFR files.
 2. Via the FEMDI system.
-The FEMDI system will be build in RODEO Work package It will contain the Data Catalogue and a central API Gateway which will connect the user with the API from the federated E-SOH system.
+The FEMDI system will be build in RODEO Work package It will contain the Data Catalogue and a central API Gateway which will forward the API queries from the user to the Central API from the federated E-SOH system.

 The E-SOH federated system consists of a central E-SOH API endpoint, and one local E-SOH instance.
 Both will be run centrally from the European Weather Cloud.
 The architecture takes into account local E-SOH implementations.
 In the diagram only one local E-SOH implementation is depicted, but there can be more.
 The Central E-SOH API endpoint connects the local E-SOH instance within the federated system and all the local E-SOH implementations.